oils-for-unix/oils/doc/syntax-feelings.md

 ## Appendix: Table of Sigil Pairs

 This table is mainly for Oil language designers.
 Many constructs aren't implemented, but we reserve space for them.
-The [Oil Help](oil-help-topics.html) is a better reference for users.
+The [Oils Reference](ref/index.html) is more complete.

     Example      Description        What's Inside  Where Valid  Notes